Alan-Copa/website-starter-template/README.md

-# website-starter-template
+# Website-starter-template

-A clean and minimal multipage HTML, CSS, and JavaScript starter template for simple static websites created for the ISS Switzerland Coding Camp program
+A clean and minimal multipage HTML, CSS, and JavaScript starter template for simple static websites created for the [ISS Switzerland Coding Camp](https://isswitzerland.ch/).